Oman Multisport Adventure

 Day 8: WADI TIWI

-Oman Exploratory Day 8After breakfast we'll transfer to the bay of Bandar Khiran.
+Oman Exploratory Day 8After breakfast we'll then transfer to the bay of Bandar Khiran.
 The bay on the Arabian Sea is very rocky and has many small coves.
 We leave our vehicles at a high point overlooking the water, with exceptional views, and walk down an easy path to reach a white sand beach.
 We can go swimming and snorkeling, where we'll see marine life with many multi-colored fish, corals, and even possibly large turtles.
 We'll have lunch on the beach.
 This is an easy final but fun day of recreation.
-Afterwards we'll drive to Muttrah Souq, which has a beautifully-painted wooden roof and stained glass windows.
-The souq is organized by product type: gold, silver, gifts, carpets, clothes, etc. There are small streets filled with shops branching out from the main market building and this is the perfect place, near the end of our trip, for you to shop for souvenirs, spices to use at home, etc. We'll end with a final night in Ruwi, the commercial heart of Muscat, in a four-star hotel that has a fitness room, steam room, two swimming pools, two bars, and two restaurants.
+Afterwards we'll continue on to Muscat to walk along the harbor waterfront and perhaps visit one of the two forts guarding the area.
+We'll end with a final night in Ruwi, the commercial heart of Muscat, in a four-star hotel that has a fitness room, steam room, two swimming pools, two bars, and two restaurants.

 Day 9 - DEPARTURE